psse-cpu/se3121-orientation-slides/description.md

 ![prep](images/logistic-regression.png)

 classify a photo correctly:  is it a cat or dog?
+Will it be sunny or rainy tomorrow?